eduardocl/rss2kindle.py/README.md

 ### rss2kindle.py

-rss2kindle.py is a periodical generator from rss or atom feeds for kindle.
+rss2kindle.py is a kindle periodical format generator from rss or atom feeds.

+The feeds are downloaded and parsed using the greate library feedparser (https://pythonhosted.org/feedparser/) and for html manipulation, the Beautiful Soap library (http://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+These two libs save me a huge amount of time.

 Before using:
   Download kindlegen from http://www.amazon.com/gp/feature.html?docId=1000765211